Step 1: Damage reported

 Step 4: Repairs and financial obligations completed

 Turo will send the guest a detailed breakdown of damage costs and charge their payment card on file for any balance owed.
-Charges will include the cost of appraisal, repairs, and a processing fee of up to $150.
+Charges will include the cost of appraisal, repairs, and a processing fee of up to $575.
+Appraisal and processing fees may vary, depending on how the claim is estimated.
+See guest-related claims fees.
 We’ll issue payment to the host per the terms of their protection plan.
 We’ll send an electronic link for them to complete the payment process.
+Once repairs are complete, hosts should let Turo know so we can relist the vehicle.